Barker Ranch: Myers Ranch

-Manson at Barker Ranch
+Manson Family Headquarters (1968-1969)

 In 1968, Charles Manson learned about the Myers Ranch from Catherine Gillies, the granddaughter of Barbara Myers.
 Starting in November 1968, Manson and others began staying at the ranch and discovered the nearby Barker Ranch.
 The buildings at Barker Ranch being in better condition, the Family relocated there and later obtained Arlene Barker's permission to use the property on a temporary basis.
 At times, the Family was using both properties.

 The Inyo County sheriff department, California Highway Patrol, and National Park Service Law Enforcement Rangers captured the group in raids on October 10 and October 12, 1969.
-Manson was caught hiding under the kitchen sink.
+Manson was caught hiding under the bathroom sink.
 At the time of his arrest they were unaware of the magnitude of their find.
 They wanted to prosecute the persons responsible for vandalism within Death Valley National Monument further north, unaware that they had a mass-murder suspect and his followers.

 In early 1970, members of the Manson Family were filmed by Robert Hendrickson at Barker Ranch, sorting through, and taking evidence left behind by detectives, for the making of the Oscar-nominated documentary Manson.

 In 1971, Arlene Barker ceased to file reports with the Bureau of Land Management (BLM) on the family's mining activity.
 The land (and improvements) then reverted to government control.
 In 1976, the ranch became part of the California Desert Conservation Area.
 In 1994, it was incorporated into Death Valley National Park.

 Today the remnants of the ranch belong to National Park Service.

 Subsequent events

 In early 2008, after decades of persistent rumors of additional Manson family murder victims, forensic investigators performed testing at the ranch for possible buried human remains.
-Using state of the art technology not available 40 years ago, investigators located several sites consistent with possible clandestine graves.
+Using state of the art technology not available in the 1960s, investigators located several sites consistent with possible clandestine graves.
 In May 2008, investigators conducted a "dig" at the sites; however, further searching by authorities was called off due to finding no evidence or victim remains during the search.

 Due to a fire in May 2009, most of the main structure has been destroyed with only the concrete and rock portion of the cabin still standing.